sir-tomato/sogo_fix_023017/README.md

 How to use:

 1. Add trigger functions.
-Attention - the last request must be performed from the owner of the database (CREATE EVENT TRIGGER on_create_table ON ddl_command_end ...)
+Attention - the last request must be performed from the superuser (CREATE EVENT TRIGGER on_create_table ON ddl_command_end ...)

 psql -f triggers.sql <db_name=sogo>